gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Public mechanism to 'implement' Binary and common subtypes such as ProjectBinary.
 - General mechanism to register a model collection and have rules that apply to each element of that collection.
 - Validation of binary names

+### Story: Custom plugin defines tasks from binaries

+Add a rule to the sample plugin:

+    class MySamplePlugin {
+        ...

+        @Rule
+        void createTasksForSampleBinary(CollectionBuilder<Task> tasks, SampleBinary binary) {
+            ...
+Add tasks that create this binary.
+Create additional tasks where signing is required.
+        }
+    }

+Running `gradle assemble` will execute tasks for each library binary.

+#### Implementation Plan

+- For a library-producing plugin:
+    - Inspect any declared rules that take the created binary type as input, and produce Task instances via a `CollectionBuilder<Task> parameter.
+- The task-creation rule will be executed for each binary when closing the TaskContainer.
+- Document in the user guide how to use this.
+Include some samples.

+#### Open issues

 ### Story: Custom binary is built from Java sources